Real-Dev-Squad/website-api-contracts/trackedProgresses/README.md

   }
   ```

-## GET /tracked-progresses/:type/:typeId
+## GET /monitor

-Retrieves the trackedProgress document based on the path parameters.
+Retrieves the document based on the path parameters.

 - **Params**<br/>

-  - type: The type of the trackedProgress document (string)
-  - typeId: The Id of the type tracked (string)
+  None

 - **Query**<br/>

-  None
+  - type: The type of the document (string)
+  - monitored: If the user/task is being tracked (boolean)
+  - userId: The ID of the user
+  - taskId: The ID of the task

 - **Body**
   None